vedanthv/data-engineering-portfolio/cold-storage-monitoring-analytics/knowledge-base/redpanda.md

 ---

-# 11. How Redpanda Behaves in Your Pipeline
+# 11. How Redpanda Behaves

 ### Producers: